 There are 60 utility boxes within the Downtown Berkeley Area.
 All of them are grey.
 [Ed: As shown in photo, top left.
-The other … Continue reading »
+The other two … Continue reading »

 In Berkeleyside’s previous coverage of Google’s experimental fiber network plans, we’ve noted that the Mountain View-based search giant has been vague about its exact plans.

 The deadline for Google’s request for information (RFI) passed on Friday.
 Google announced that the scheme attracted 1,100 community responses and 194,000 individual responses.
 The map above shows where the responses were from four hours before the final deadline.
 Google has said that it hopes to cover between 50,000 and 500,000 … Continue reading »

 This is the second post in an occasional series by John Seal on movies made in Berkeley.
 Read the first, on Hall Bartlett’s Changes, here.